Flu cases in NHS hospitals jump 55% in one week, figures show

 Some hospitals across the country have asked staff, patients and visitors to wear face masks to cut the spread of flu, while others have gone in and out of critical incident status due to the high number of people attending A&E.

-It comes as the NHS grapples with the threat of resident doctors going on strike next week in a dispute with the Government over pay and jobs.
+The NHS is also grappling with the threat of resident doctors going on strike next week in a dispute with the Government over pay and jobs.

 The doctors’ union has agreed to put the offer to members over the coming days and, if they support it, the strike could be called off.